vrangan/fun-with-copilot/README.md

-# Copilot issues with creating a simple Python program
+# Copilot issues with creating a simple Python program with no to limited prompts

 I was trying to compare contents of two directories (extracted from two large zip files with most of the content the same).
 I just wanted to read list the directory and compare the content and e